ryf123/sfyc/readme.txt

-Hi Fellows in sfyc, test_yifei
+Hi Fellows in sfyc, test2

 Welcome to our new group project